Canada-Korea Free Trade Agreement (CKFTA)

 The Government of Canada is focused on creating jobs and opportunities for Canadians in every region of the country.

-South Korea is not only a major economic player in its own right and a key market for Canada: it also serves as a gateway for Canadian businesses and workers to the dynamic Asia-Pacific region as a whole.
-As a result, Canadian companies will be able to take better advantage of South Korea as a strategic base for expanding their presence in all of Asia and across its supply chains.
+While Korea is a major economic player in its own right and a key market for Canada, it also serves as a gateway for Canadian businesses and workers to the dynamic Asia-Pacific region as a whole.
+As a result, Canadian companies can take greater advantage of Korea as a strategic base for expanding their presence in regional and global value chains.

-With more than 50 years of diplomatic relations between Canada and South Korea, a free trade agreement is the natural next step in a dynamic relationship between two nations committed to economic growth and development through free trade.
+With more than 50 years of diplomatic relations between Canada and Korea, an FTA was the natural next step in a dynamic relationship between two nations committed to economic growth and development through free trade.

 - Date Modified: